 144 vs 170″ Sprinter Van

-If you’re settled on the Sprinter Van as the best van for van life, you next have to decide whether you want the 144″ or the 170″ wheelbase Sprinter.
+If you’re settled on the Sprinter van as the best van for van life, you next have to decide whether you want the 144″ or the 170″ wheelbase Sprinter.

 If you plan to do a lot of city driving, are only 1-2 people, and are doing van life part-time, then the 144” might be the way to go.

-Finally, for anyone purchasing a Sprinter, I highly recommend the extended warranty.
+For anyone purchasing a Sprinter, I highly recommend the extended warranty.
 It’s expensive, but so is the maintenance.
 Because the computer on these Sprinters is so complicated, most regular mechanics won’t touch them, leaving the dealer as your only option when you have an issue.